mmozeiko/pkg2zip/README.md

     pkg2zip -x -c9 package.pkg

-To keep PSP files in their original EBOOT.PBP format:
+To keep PSP files in their original EBOOT.PBP format use the '-p' argument:

     pkg2zip -p package.pkg